devtut/generate/docs/python/metaclasses.md

 - The class of a class is called a metaclass
 - The default metaclass is `type`, and by far it is the most common metaclass

 But why should you know about metaclasses?
-Well, Python itself is quite &quot;hackable&quot;, and the concept of metaclass is important if you are doing advanced stuff like meta-programming or if you want to control how your classes are initialized.
+Well, Python itself is quite =hackable=, and the concept of metaclass is important if you are doing advanced stuff like meta-programming or if you want to control how your classes are initialized.